apache/arrow-cookbook/java/source/avro.rst

 Avro to Arrow
 =============

-The example assumes that the avro data doesn't contain schema in the file to be converted into Arrow
+The example assumes that the Avro schema is stored separately from the Avro data itself.

 .. testcode::